 Partition size has been allocated after installing Operating System or by server manufacturer, but you need to repartition hard drive after running the server for a period of time.
 The typical example is that C drive is getting full.
-To help solve this problem, Microsoft provides Extend Volume function in Disk Management from Server 2008.
+To help solve this problem, Microsoft provides Extend Volume function in native Disk Management from Server 2008.
 Windows Server 2016 inherited the same function without any improvement.
 Many server administrators feedback that they cannot extend volume with Server 2016 Disk Management, because Extend Volume is greyed out.
-This article explains all probable reasons why you are unable to extend volume in Windows Server 2016 Disk Management and the corresponding solutions.
+This article introduces the reasons why you are unable to extend volume in Windows Server 2016 Disk Management and how to solve this problem easily.

-A 500GB disk can't be increased to 1TB (except virtual disk), so before extending a partition, you must delete or shrink other one to get Unallocated space.
-Disk Management has Shrink Volume function that is able to decrease partition size to make Unallocated space without losing data.
+A 500GB disk can't be increased to 1TB (except virtual disk), so before extending a partition, you must delete or shrink another one to get Unallocated space.
+Disk Management has Shrink Volume function to decrease partition size and make Unallocated space without losing data.
 Many people shrunk partition D (or E) successfully, but they found that they cannot extend volume C in Windows 2016 server.

 This is because: